-In this episode, we’re talking to someone who did an Italy trip from the top to the toe.
+On an Italy trip from the top to the toe you will experience the diversity that makes Italy so amazing and keeps us coming back.
 It’s always great to hear how others go about doing things.
 It often sparks new ideas and maybe a different way of looking at how and where you’d like to travel.

 We talk to Michael Smit, who with his wife Hana, spent 25 days traveling all across Italy, including fitting in a trip to where his grandfather originated from.
 Their trip took in an enormous variety of locations, including Milan, Florence, Rome, the Amalfi Coast, heading south to Matera in the Basilicata region and Alberobello in Puglia, before heading over to Sicily, where his family heritage was found in the stunning Aeolian Islands.